 Physical therapy is an integral part of helping children with developmental disabilities and delays enhance their mobility to reach their highest potential.
-For children with gross motor delays and neuromuscular conditions, physical therapy can help address strength, balance, coordination, endurance and sensory integration – and is a critical component of comprehensive services offered at LifeROOTS for children with special needs.
+For children with gross motor delays and neuromuscular conditions, physical therapy via a doctor’s visit can help address strength, balance, coordination, endurance and sensory integration – and is a critical component of comprehensive services offered at LifeROOTS for children with special needs.

 At LifeROOTS, our skilled and experienced pediatric physical therapists work closely with each family to create a personalized therapy program to address each child’s specific needs.
 We begin with an initial evaluation, looking closely at how a child moves, plays and walks, as well as potential postural or alignment problems and sources of pain to provide a full assessment of each child’s situation.
 After the evaluation, we work to create a specific treatment plan to address the identified needs, with examples of treatments including the following services:

 - Balance and coordination

 - Adaptation of daily care activities and routines